widd/cp-protocol/as2/server/player.md

 ### Send Throw Snowball
 Sent to all penguins in a room to show a snowball thrown by a penguin.
+The client will animate throwing a snowball from positionX to positionY.

 `sb`